 HelpAge enters into agreements with identified hospitals after a thorough due diligence of infrastructure and implementation capability of the institution.
 The hospitals are provided a grant for a specified period of time during which a pre-agreed number of cataract surgeries are to be conducted.

 HelpAge has offices in all large states of the country and has the regional implementation teams actively monitoring and tracking the implementation of the cataract project round the year.
-They also conduct audits of the partners accounts to ensure that funds are utilised as agreed.
+They also conduct audits of the partners' accounts to ensure that funds are utilized as agreed.